How to stay positive during difficult times

 Or we can act like intelligent beings and take the middle road.

-We probably have to accept our losses, both as individuals and society, no matter how painful they are, and march forward.
+We probably have to accept our losses, both as individuals and in society, no matter how painful they are, and march forward.
 Next time this year, some of us will no longer be here; that would have probably happened anyway, to some extent.
 But we can not allow ourselves to despair.

 I believe we need to do our best to mitigate the consequences, accept that there WILL be consequences, and move on.
 Cautiously, but move on we must.